jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-`Exception` handling is more performance intensive than might be expected, compared to an `if` statement.
+`Exception` handling is more performance intensive than might be expected.
 When no `Exception` goes off, `Exception` handling might perform well, but when an `Exception` does go off, quite a few things happen, like gathering `StackTrace` information.

 ### Entity Equality by ID